Nathan31973/Elvanto-Plus-Plus/README.md

 ## Chat Commands
 - [x] @FirstNameLastName (mention person by first, last or full name. that message bubble will be orange for that user)
-- [ ] /refresh (Refresh all user webpage.
-User that is in control or admins will have access to this command.
+- [x] /refresh (Refresh all user webpage.
+User that is in control of the service.
 Usefull for runsheet updates)
 - [ ] Rich text (standerd discord text chat features in elvanto chat)
 - [ ] Auto fill commands (@someone needs this)